scala/docs.scala-lang/tutorials/tour/case-classes.md

 case class VoiceRecording(contactName: String, link: String) extends Notification
 ```

-Instantiating a Case class is easy: (Note that we don't need to use the `new` keyword)
+Instantiating a case class is easy: (Note that we don't need to use the `new` keyword)

 ```tut
 val emailFromJohn = Email("john.doe@mail.com", "Greetings From John!", "Hello World!")